 Homebush Bay Drive bounds the Local Government Area to the north, Powells Creek, The Boulevarde and Coronation Parade to the east, Punchbowl Road and Juno Parade in the south and Roberts Road, Chullora rail yards, Rookwood Cemetery and the Sydney Olympic Park rail line to the west.

-Strathfield has a number of commercial centres.
+Strathfield LGA has a number of commercial centres.
 The major commercial centre is the Strathfield Town Centre adjacent to Strathfield Station, with commercial areas also located at Homebush, Homebush West, Sydney Markets, Strathfield South and Cave Road.
+Rail stations are located at Strathfield, Homebush and Flemington.

-Strathfield Station, one of the largest and busiest railway stations in NSW lies in the heart of the Local Government Area and services an average of 10,000 commuters per day.
-Strathfield’s main waterways are: (1) Saleyards and Powells Creek, in the north of the LGA, which flow to join the Parramatta River at Homebush Bay and (2) Coxs Creek and the Cooks River, which flow to the southeast to Botany Bay.
+Strathfield LGA is divided between the Parramatta River and Cooks River catchments.
+The LGA’s main waterways are Saleyards and Powells Creek, in the north of the LGA, which flow to join the Parramatta River at Homebush Bay and Cooks River and Coxs Creek in the south of the LGA, which flow to the southeast to Botany Bay.

-It is estimated that by 2031, Strathfield’s population will number 50,900 people based on estimated in Council’s Local Environmental Plan.
-However, new housing targets in Homebush indicate future population may increase to 80,000 in the same timeframe.
+It is estimated that by 2036, Strathfield LGA’s population will number over 80,000 people, which is a significant increase from the 2016 estimated population of 42,400.
 The areas of highest population increase are in the transport corridors of Homebush, Homebush West and Strathfield Town Centre due to building of new units on land rezoned for medium to high-rise development.

 Since World War II, Strathfield has become highly multicultural.
 After WWII, Strathfield was a destination for many European emigrants and refugees, especially Russian.
 In more recent times, residents born in China, India and Korea are residing in Strathfield.
-The most recent Census in 2011 indicated that over 60% of the population was born in countries other than Australia.
-Outside of those born in Australia, the main countries of birth are China, Korea (South), India, Sri Lanka and Hong Kong.
-Nearly 60% of residents speak a language other than English, though most residents speak more than one language.
-Languages other than English spoken at home include Korean, Cantonese, Mandarin, Tamil and Arabic.
-71% are Australian citizens.
+The most recent Census in 2016 indicated that 56% of the population was born in countries other than Australia.
+Outside of those born in Australia, the main countries of birth are India, China, South Korea, Sri Lanka, Nepal, Vietnam, Hong Kong, Lebanon, Philippines and Italy.
+Nearly 64% of residents speak a language other than English, though most residents speak more than one language.
+Languages other than English spoken at home include Cantonese, Mandarin, Korean, Tamil and Arabic.
+66% are Australian citizens.

 Family households are the predominant household structure in Strathfield LGA.
 The average household size is 2.9 persons.